Braining Ch. 01byTexRiffraff©

 OK, this was getting deep.
 First mom with the Pepsi, then dad with the cash.
 Then the band turning down, and Dan finally getting the words right.
 And now, Carina loosening her shirt.
 He glanced around the room to see if anyone else had noticed how weird things were getting, but everyone else seemed normal.

 Jennifer was sitting on the ice chest, so he decided to try an experiment.
-He thought silently, but sort of in her direction, "I sure am thirsty, I think I'd like a Pepsi."
+He thought silently, but sort of in her direction, "I sure am thirsty, would you bring me a Pepsi?"
 Nothing happened.
 He tried again, same result.
 He thought back, and realized that with the volume, the lyrics, and Carina's shirt, his thoughts had been more abstract, so he projected "thirsty...
-Pepsi..." and watched in amazement as Jenn stood, opened the cooler, plunged her hand into the ice, pulled out a Pepsi, and brought it to him!
+Pepsi..." and watched in amazement as Jenn stood, opened the cooler, plunged her hand into the ice, and brought him a Pepsi!